 - Apple claims you'll get 10 hours of usage on Wi-Fi

 - We experienced 8 hours of mixed usage

-There hasn’t been any change in terms of the new iPad Pro 11 (2021)’s battery capacity or claimed battery life compared to 2020’s model.
-The new iPad Pro has a 28.65-watt-hour battery that Apple claims gives you 10 hours of usage of the Wi-Fi model and nine hours on the 5G model using cellular data.
+There hasn’t been any change in terms of the iPad Pro 11 (2021)’s battery capacity or claimed battery life compared to 2020’s model.
+This iPad Pro has a 28.65-watt-hour battery that Apple claims gives you 10 hours of usage of the Wi-Fi model and nine hours on the 5G model using cellular data.

 We did notice the battery depleting a tad faster, especially in standby mode with the Magic Keyboard connected, which makes sense, as that accessory draws power from the iPad Pro.

-Charging speeds on the iPad Pro are 18W, which is lower than many other competing tablets in the market; however the strong battery life along with the excellent stand by time mean charging isn’t something you need to worry about much.
-Thankfully, Apple does provide a charger in the box with the iPad, which isn’t something new iPhone users can say.
+The charging speed for the iPad Pro is 18W, which is lower than many other competing tablets in the market; however, the strong battery life along with the excellent stand-by time means charging isn’t something you need to worry about much.
+Thankfully, Apple does provide a charger in the box with the iPad, which isn’t something iPhone users can say.